 What is PiriformBundler?

-Microsoft Security Intelligence says Defender detects Piriform installers that exhibit bundled behavior as potentially unwanted applications.
-The detection focuses on the installer behavior and optional components, not necessarily the final utility alone.
+Microsoft Security Intelligence describes this as a PUA detection for Piriform installers that bundle additional applications.
+The important distinction is the installer package: the alert points to bundled behavior and optional components, not automatically to the final utility alone.

 Is it safe or a false positive?